mattieb/octothorpe/doc/vagrant/README.md

 configurations) in the same directory, and run `vagrant up` to start your system.
 Pay close attention to `Vagrantfile`—it contains a directive for setting up a host-only network.
-I've randomly selected an RFC1918 address for this purpose; you'll want to connect your local SIP phone here.
+I've randomly selected an RFC1918 address for this purpose; you'll want to connect your SIP softphone and your `octothorpe` applications to this address.

 **Note:** the current Ansible playbook has a bit of hackishness to it, as I needed to make use of a feature (replacing a directory with a